Stunningly beautiful Diamond Engagement Rings - uniquely designed and crafted.

 The style of your ring establishes its character and essence, and is the first thing you should decide on.
 SH Jewellery rings are categorised by different design properties, allowing you to focus on the style that’s right for you.

 - Solitaire: Solitaire engagement rings are a classic, simple design.
-Featuring a single diamond in the centre and showcasing the stone's true beauty, Solitaire engagement rings are designed for daily use and require little maintenance.
+Featuring a single diamond in the center and showcasing the stone's true beauty, Solitaire engagement rings are designed for daily use and require little maintenance.

 - Modern: The Modern collection features rings that are highly unique, with striking, head-turning designs.
 Generally having a larger number of diamonds and wider width, these rings are all about getting noticed.
 Another thing to note, diamond shape also affects the design style of the ring so this is one thing to consider when selecting the style.